 Dragonflies have been around for 300 million years, making them one of the oldest species of insects in the world.
 Dragonflies have been so successful over the years that the only difference between modern and ancient dragonflies is size.
 One of the secrets to their success is how they mature.
 Dragonflies have three stages to their life: egg, nymph and adult.
 The length of each stage depends on the species of dragonfly.
 Dragonflies in tropical regions typically spend less time in each stage than dragonflies in temperate regions.

-Dragonflies start their life as eggs.
-After breeding, a female dragonfly selects a likely looking pond or marsh in which to lay her eggs.
-Dragonfly eggs are only laid in still water, as eggs laid in quickly moving will wash into fish-feeding areas.
+The life cycle of a dragonfly starts with eggs.
+After breeding, a female dragonfly selects a pond or marsh in which to lay her eggs.
+Dragonfly eggs are only laid in still water, as eggs laid in quickly moving water will wash into fish-feeding areas.

 Dragonflies living in tropical regions spend less time in the nymph form while dragonflies living in temperate regions will spend longer as nymphs as the onset of winter delays maturation.